 In café’s flatware is often kept at a central location, and chopsticks are often found on the table— both places where customers freely breathe, sneeze and wheeze.
 If you’re eating at a restaurant where the utensils are kept in a public place for all to paw through, give them a quick wash-down with an alcohol wipe and a clean napkin prior to eating.

 If you have an exercise routine at home, stick to it as much as possible.
-If your accommodation doesn’t have a gym, you can stretch, practice yofa, do push-ups and sit-ups, or go for a jog.
-Athletic-Minded Traveler lists health conscious restaurants, workout locations and jogging routes for North American cities.
+If your accommodation doesn’t have a gym, you can stretch, practice yoga, do push-ups and sit-ups, or go for a jog.
+Athletic-Minded Traveler lists health-conscious restaurants, workout locations and jogging routes for North American cities.

 When booking a room for business travel, I always make sure my hotel has a gym or workout area.
 My business trips are generally short, and I don’t have time for the long walks that I take at home.
-A stairmaster or treadmill allow me to spend a solid 30 or 45 minutes on a good aerobic exercise.
+A Stairmaster or treadmill allows me to spend a solid 30 or 45 minutes on a good aerobic exercise.